YaoGroup/DIFFICE_jax/docs/Data.md

 # Data source

-The remote-sensing data of both ice-shelf velocity and thickness that can be used for the `DIFFICE_jax` package are available online The raw velocity data can be downloaded from NASA MEaSUREs Phase-Based Antarctica Ice Velocity Map, Version 1 [(NSIDC-0754)](https://nsidc.org/data/nsidc-0754/versions/1) with a 450m resolution.
+The remote-sensing data of both ice-shelf velocity and thickness used for the `DIFFICE_jax` package are available online.
+The raw velocity data can be downloaded from NASA MEaSUREs Phase-Based Antarctica Ice Velocity Map, Version 1 [(NSIDC-0754)](https://nsidc.org/data/nsidc-0754/versions/1) with a 450m resolution.
 The thickness data can be downloaded from NASA MEaSUREs BedMachine Antarctica, Version 2 [(NSIDC-0756)](https://nsidc.org/data/nsidc-0756/versions/2) with a 500m resolution.
 These raw datasets are not provided in the package.
-Instead, the datasets provided in the `examples` folder are cropped from these raw datasets under the same resolution with no extra processing, and saved separately for each ice shelf.
-Additional information that is required for the PINN training,  such as the position of the ice-shelf calving front, is also included in the dataset.
-The full requirement of the dataset that can ensure the success of PINN training is provided below.
-Users should strictly follow these requirements in order to create datasets for ice shelves that are not currently available in the package.
+Instead, the datasets provided in the `examples` folder are cropped from these raw datasets at the same resolution with no additional processing, and are saved separately for each ice shelf.
+Additional information required for the PINN training,  such as the position of the ice-shelf calving front, is also included in the dataset.
+The full requirements of the dataset, which ensures the success of PINN training, are provided in the document below.
+Users should strictly follow these requirements to create datasets for ice shelves that are not currently available in the package.

  <br />